HenriqueGabriel04/HenriqueGabriel04/README.md

-## Hi there 👋
+## Welcome to my Github profile! 👋

 ---
-Hi, I'm Henrique Gabriel silva, a 21 years old Electrical Engineering student.
+Hi, I'm Henrique Gabriel Silva, a 21 years old Electrical Engineering student with a strong interest in non-linear system identification.
 ---

 <!--